Ralim/IronOS/Documentation/Settings.md

 ### Setting: Power limit

-Allows setting a custom wattage for the iron to aim to keep the AVERAGE power below.
-The Iron cant control its peak power no matter how you set this.
+Allows setting a custom wattage for the device to aim to keep the AVERAGE power below.
+The unit can't control its peak power no matter how you set this.
 (Except for MHP30 which will regulate nicely to this).
 If USB-PD is in use, the limit will be set to the lower of this and the supplies advertised wattage.

 On device help text: